 Class of 1963 Student Research Fellowship

-Funding: Awards are given annually of up to $4,000 to the fellows chosen.
-In addition to fellowships held during the summer between a student's junior and senior year, Class of 1963 Fellowships may be held during the academic year (normally during the senior year) to do a project that would qualify for Independent Study credit.
+The Class of 1963 Fellowships may also be held during the academic year to do a project that would qualify for Independent Study credit.
 In the latter case, the fellowship supports actual costs of the project (rather than living expenses).
 If the project proposed is to earn academic credit, applicants may only budget for expenses and must also submit a completed "Carleton Independent Study Form" with their proposal.

 - Students in any major are eligible